MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 ## Automated Testing

 A strong foundation in automated testing is one of the most essential yet often overlooked skill sets for aspiring software engineers.
-While many students don’t learn these skills in school, new grad software engineers are 100% expected to write automated tests.
+While many students don’t learn these skills in school, new grad software engineers are almost always expected to write automated tests.

 You should be familiar different kinds of tests like unit tests, integration tests, or end-to-end (E2E) tests as well as with the concepts of the **test pyramid** and **code coverage**.